agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Moving to the US

-  There are a couple of ways I go to the US, either by direct applying or by migrating from one country to the other via an L1 visa.  <!-- Also possibly go to Canada and follow the L1 route --> In 5 years time I would expect to have worthy experience with which I can try
+  There are a couple of ways I can go to the US, either by direct applying or by migrating from one country to the other via an L1 visa.  <!-- Also possibly go to Canada and follow the L1 route --> In 5 years time I would expect to have worthy experience with which I can try